Hell's Paradise (TV series): Season 1

-In November 2022, Crunchyroll announced an anime adaptation for Yuji Kaku's manga series of the same name.
-The anime was produced by Twin Engine and MAPPA and directed by Kaori Makita, with Akira Kindaichi writing the scripts, Koji Hisaki designing the characters, and Yoshiaki Dewa composing the music.
-The series ran for 13 episodes and aired from April 1 to July 1, 2023, on TV Tokyo and other networks.
+In November 2022, Crunchyroll announced an anime adaptation based on the manga series Hell's Paradise: Jigokuraku by Yuji Kaku.
+The anime series is produced by Twin Engine and MAPPA and directed by Kaori Makita, with Akira Kindaichi writing the scripts, Koji Hisaki designing the characters, and Yoshiaki Dewa composing the music.
+The first season ran for 13 episodes and aired from April 1 to July 1, 2023, on TV Tokyo and its affiliates.

 Season 2

-After the airing of the thirteenth episode, a second season was announced.
-The season is set to premiere in January 2026, with the cast and staff from the first season returning to reprise their roles.
+Immediately following the conclusion of the first season, a second season was announced.
+The season aired from January 11 to March 29, 2026, with the cast and staff from the first season reprising their roles.

-International release and distribution
+International distribution

-Crunchyroll streamed the series internationally outside of Asia, while Netflix streamed it in Asia-Pacific (excluding Mainland China, Australia, and New Zealand).
+Crunchyroll streams the series internationally outside of Asia, while Netflix streams it in the Asia-Pacific region (excluding Mainland China, Australia, and New Zealand).

 Music

-The music for the series was composed by Yoshiaki Dewa and the first original soundtrack album was released digitally on July 19, 2023.
-The opening theme song is "Work", performed by Ringo Sheena and Millennium Parade, while the ending theme song is "Kamihitoe" (紙一重), performed by Uru.
+The music for the series is composed by Yoshiaki Dewa and the first original soundtrack album was released digitally on July 19, 2023.
+In February 2026, the original soundtrack for the second season was released through Fujipacific Music Inc., and Milan Records.

+For the first season, the opening theme song is "Work", performed by Ringo Sheena and Millennium Parade, while the ending theme song is "Kamihitoe" (紙一重), performed by Uru.
+For the second season, the opening theme song is "Kasuka na Hana" (かすかなはな), performed by Tatsuya Kitani featuring Babymetal, while the ending theme song is "Personal", performed by Queen Bee.